Tony Rice, master bluegrass guitarist, dies at 69

 “Many if not all of the Bluegrass guitar players of today would say that they cut their teeth on Tony Rice’s music.
 He loved hearing the next generation players play his licks.
 I think that’s where he got most of his joy as a player.”

+Others paying tribute included Jason Isbell, Bela Fleck and actor-comedian Steve Martin, a longtime banjo player who tweeted, “Aw, Tony Rice.
+A name I’ve known my whole life.
+A great musician.”

 Tall and lean, and with an understated live presence that contrasted with the dynamism of his guitar, Rice had health problems over the past quarter-century.
 A muscle disorder around his vocal cords left him unable to sing onstage, and tennis elbow limited his playing.
 His last live guitar performance was in 2013, when he was inducted into the International Bluegrass Music Hall of Fame.

 “I am not going to go back out into the public eye until I can be the musician that I was, where I left off or better,” Rice told the Greensboro News & Record in 2015.
 “I have been blessed with a very devout audience all these years, and I am certainly not going to let anybody down.”